Menu

 You can opt for level term insurance, where the death benefit and premiums stay the same for the duration of the policy, or decreasing term insurance, where the death benefit decreases over time.
 Still, the life insurance premiums stay the same.

-In the past HIV positive people only had the option of a 10-year term life insurance policy.
+In the past HIV HIV-positive people only had the option of a 10-year term life insurance policy.
 Nowadays, medical advancements and changes in the underwriting process have meant that people with HIV can get the same coverage as those without the virus.

 However, this will depend on factors such as the stage of your HIV, your CD4 count, and whether you have any other pre-existing medical conditions.